Get,

 Symptoms and Signs of High Cortisol Levels

-Cortisol has a hand in many vital functions of the body.
+As mentioned, cortisol has a hand in many vital functions of the body4,5.
 So if its levels go haywire, our health could take a hit, ranging from minor to severe issues.

-What happens if cortisol stays high for too long?
-It exposes your body to potential health woes.
+• Health Implications of High Cortisol Levels: What happens if cortisol stays high for too long?
+It exposes the body to potential health woes.
 High cortisol could lead to conditions like diabetes, high blood pressure, chronic fatigue, mental fog, and even hormonal imbalances in both men and women.

-But it’s not just the body.
+• Emotional and Psychological Impact of High Cortisol: It’s not just the body.
 The mind can bear the brunt too.
-Too much cortisol can usher in mental health problems like anxiety, depression, memory and focus problems.
+Elevated cortisol levels may trigger mental health issues such as anxiety, depression, and difficulties with memory and focus.
 It could also make you feel antsy and short-tempered more often.

 Dr. M.G.
 Kartheeka, MBBS, MD(Pediatrics)